IncDocAdmin/docs/docs/eva/custom-agents/api-agents.md

 Prerequisites:

-* Administrator access to AI for Work and the system you want to integrate.
+* Administrator access to (In) Business Productivity and the system you want to integrate.
 * API documentation for Schema API and Action API of the system.
 * Curl commands for the ID resolver and the meta resolver of the system.